Raghadjuhani/finwise-strategy/02-solution/activation-solution.md

 | Small business owner | Cash flow — payroll vs. receivables | Connect bank (Bank of America pre-selected) | Invite your bookkeeper |
 | Accountant managing clients | Bookkeeping — closing books | **Import client ledgers** — accountants arrive with exports, not with their clients' bank credentials | Invite your client |

-It also swaps the sample workspace (`Nadia Osei Studio`, `Riverbend Coffee Co.`, `Hartwell & Co.
-Advisory`), every number on the dashboard, the import steps, and the collaborator FinWise "detects" in the imported data.

 _____